Tag Archives: communication

 Contact is a partnership between horse and rider

-A better approach is to first establish a partnership of contact with Lady through relaxation of mind and body and establishing chest posture and balance.
+A better approach is to first establish a partnership of contact with Lady through mental and physical relaxation, engagement, and establishing chest posture and balance.
 This will help Lady trip less.

 Lady neck extension in smooth gait with western saddle